geek-cookbook/geek-cookbook/manuscript/recipes/owntracks.md

 Log into your new instance at https://**YOUR-FQDN**, with user "root" and the password you specified in gitlab.env.

-[^1]: If you wanted to expose the OwnTracks Web UI directly, you could remove the oauth2_proxy from the design, and move the traefik-related labels directly to the wekan container.
-You'd also need to add the traefik network to the owntracks container.
+[^1]: If you wanted to expose the Owntracks UI directly, you could remove the traefik-forward-auth from the design.
 [^2]: I'm using my own image rather than owntracks/recorderd, because of a [potentially swarm-breaking bug](https://github.com/owntracks/recorderd/issues/14) I found in the official container.
 If this gets resolved (_or if I was mistaken_) I'll update the recipe accordingly.
 [^3]: By default, you'll get a fully accessible, unprotected MQTT broker.
 This may not be suitable for public exposure, so you'll want to look into securing mosquitto with TLS and ACLs.